payton-p/java_software_solutions_foundations_of_program_design/readme.md

 - Java 17

 ## Notes
-Largely, the comments in the code throughout this repo paraphrase or directly quote the textbook.
+Largely, the comments in the code throughout this repo paraphrase or quote the textbook.
 In some places, examples have been taken from online resources.
 These examples have also been marked.